 But what makes an edge data center stand out?
 They are turnkey IT solutions, which are modular and scalable, either as racks, or complete, within containers and they are suitable for companies of all sizes.
 The components for cooling, power supply, monitoring and security are pre-installed and coordinated with each other; so an edge data center can be created very quickly.Higher energy efficiency with DC racks

 That being said, central and homogenous, hyper-scale data centers are still going to be needed.

 Hype-scale infrastructure is laid out for horizontal scalability to provide the highest levels of performance throughput, as well as the redundancy necessary for fault tolerance and high levels of availability.

 Operators, of course, have to optimise the running costs of their centres.
 DC racks are one solution, improving energy efficiency.
 But two new IT rack standards have become established on the market in the shape of the OCP (Open Compute Project) and the Open19.

 Inside the IT rack only one central power pack supplies the active IT components with DC power.
 This reduces the energy costs of each rack by about five percent.
 Certainly worthy of consideration.IT cooling concept trends

 Alternative energy and cooling concepts will further reduce operating costs.

-Electricity from renewable energy sources, with air or seawater cooling, is one example, as used by the Lefdal Mine Data Centre in Norway.
-This is a data centre built in a former mine.
+Electricity from renewable energy sources, with air or seawater cooling, is one example, as used by the Lefdal Mine Data Center in Norway.
+This is a data center built in a former mine.
 It is cooled with seawater and utilises electricity generated by renewable sources.
 Companies can procure cloud services directly or operate their own private cloud systems.